VladGershun/WANTS/README.md

 Creator: Vlad Gershun

-Created prototype web app law enforcement
+Implemented a prototype web app for law enforcement usage.
+W.A.N.T.S is an online transport schedular that will be used across all counties in the state of Washington.

 ### Login
 <img width="698" alt="login" src="https://user-images.githubusercontent.com/77139888/147862499-fe67decb-92c6-49c3-824e-e6d0fec30ba3.png">